letsbuilda/rust-cpython-extension/README.md

 # rust-python-extension
-A extension for Python in Rust
+An extension for Python in Rust